 During 1993 and 1994, Miracle-Gro discussed with Pursell Industries, Inc. ("Pursell") the feasibility of forming a joint venture to produce and market a line of slow-release lawn food, and in October, 1993, signed a non-binding heads of agreement.
 After the Merger was announced, Pursell, demanded that Miracle-Gro reimburse it for monies allegedly spent by Pursell in connection with the proposed project.
-Because Miracle-Gro does not believe that any such monies are due or that any such joint venture ever was formed, on February 10, 1995, it instituted an action in the Supreme Court of the State of New York, Stern's Miracle-Gro Products, Inc. v.
-Pursell Industries.
-Inc., Index No. 95-004131 (Nassau Co.) (the "New York Action"), seeking declarations that, among other things, Miracle-Gro owed no monies to Pursell relating to the proposed project and that no joint venture was formed.
-Pursell has moved to dismiss the New York Action in favor of the Alabama Action described immediately below.
+Because Miracle-Gro does not believe that any such monies are due or that any such joint venture ever was formed, on February 10, 1995, it instituted an action in the Supreme Court of the State of New York, STERN'S MIRACLE-GRO PRODUCTS, INC. V. PURSELL INDUSTRIES.
+INC., INDEX No. 95-004131 (Nassau Co.) (the "New York Action"), seeking declarations that, among other things, Miracle-Gro owed no monies to Pursell relating to the proposed project and that no joint venture was formed.
+Pursell has moved to dismiss the New York Action.

-On March 2, 1995, Pursell instituted an action in the United States District Court for the Northern District of Alabama.
-Pursell Industries, Inc. v.
-Stern's Miracle-Gro Products, Inc., CV-95-C-0524-S (the "Alabama Action"), alleging, among other things, that a joint venture was formed, that Miracle-Gro breached an alleged joint venture contract, committed fraud, and breached an alleged fiduciary duty owed Pursell by not informing Pursell of negotiations concerning the Merger.
+On March 2, 1995, Pursell instituted an action in the United States District Court for the Northern District of Alabama, PURSELL INDUSTRIES, INC. V. STERN'S MIRACLE-GRO PRODUCTS, INC., CV-95-C-0524-S (the "Alabama Action"), alleging, among other things, that a joint venture was formed, that Miracle-Gro breached an alleged joint venture contract, committed fraud, and breached an alleged fiduciary duty owed Pursell by not informing Pursell of negotiations concerning the Merger.
 The Alabama Action seeks compensatory and punitive damages in excess of \$10 million.
 Miracle-Gro does not believe that the Alabama Action has any merit and intends to vigorously defend that action.